tomas-ravalli/dynamic-pricing-engine/README.md

   <img src="https://img.shields.io/badge/Cloud-GCP-blue" alt="Cloud">
 </p>

-> A semi-automated pricing engine for football match tickets. **Objective:** To convert a manual price-decision process into a more automated one and improve analytics to make each price variation more precise, with the final goal of optimizing revenue and ticket sales.
+> A dynamic pricing and decision support system for football match tickets. **Objective:** To evolve a manual price-decision process into a data-driven, semi-automated workflow.
+The system's core Decision Engine improves the precision of each price variation, with the final goal of optimizing revenue and ticket sales.

 ### Outline
 - [Key Results & Metrics](#key-results--metrics)